 Tommy Sprinkle has made available the JES2 parameters (and other SYS1.PARMLIB members) he used in a production system.
 For more information and to download a copy of his parameters, see http://www.tommysprinkle.com/mvs/parmlib.html.
 If you decide to change some of the parameters for your system his information will be extremely helpful.
 You might also acquire a copy of the manual SC23-0046, System Programming Library: JES2 Installation, Initialization, and Tuning from a source such as http://bitsavers.trailing-edge.com/.

 On the command line in the console window where Hercules was started, type the command devinit 12 jcl/sysgen02.jcl eof and press Enter.

-SYSGEN02 takes less than a minute to run.
+SYSGEN02 takes 0.01 minute to run.
 The expected completion codes are:

 Completing the Target System

 Although technically the process of System Generation is complete at this point, the generated system is not really ready to run until a few more basic enhancements are applied.